Christmas Conference: Wesley's instructions

+Invitations and conference

 Meeting with Asbury on November 14, 1784, Coke explained Wesley's intentions and proposed to ordain him.
 Asbury, catching the spirit of democracy in the new country, refrained from accepting the ordination until approved by the American connexion.
 Messengers were sent, calling the American itinerants to Baltimore on December 24.
 Eighty one preachers were entitled to membership; nearly sixty of them were able to arrive for the conference.
 During the six weeks while waiting for the conference, Coke and Asbury went on a preaching tour (on horseback) that covered at least 900 miles.

 With the Christmas Conference's unanimous approval, Asbury was ordained and appointed as co-superintendent.
 He was ordained deacon on Christmas Day by laying on of hands; elder on the next day; and superintendent the next.
 Asbury's friend Philip William Otterbein, pastor of the German Reformed Church of Baltimore, also laid hands on Asbury to assist in the ordination.

 Coke later said of Asbury, "In the presence of Mr. Asbury, I feel myself a child.
 He is in my estimation, the most apostolic man I ever saw, except Mr. Wesley."
 Coke preached Asbury's ordination sermon, which was later published and caused some stir in England because he emphasized the need to ordain only godly men, and pointed to England for an example of immoral and unconverted men to orders.

+Results and legacy

 This conference, which became known as the first General Conference of the new church, abridged the 39 Articles of Religion of the Anglican Church into 24, added one additional article regarding civic duties as US citizens, and adopted these articles as its governing principles, also known as the Discipline.
 They also received a modified prayer book sent by Wesley.

 John Dickins a pastor in New York proposed the name of the fledgeling church: the Methodist Episcopal Church.

 The conference also ordained 12 preachers to orders, setting a precedent for the American church that ordinations were to be approved by the conference.

 Immediately after the ten-day conference, Asbury set out circuit riding as he had before the war.
 His first destination was Charleston, South Carolina which he deemed the city most in need of spiritual enlightenment.

 The American church held another General Conference in 1792 and every four years after.